Choosing a university in the United States is one of the most important decisions you will ever make.

 Our international community

-Duquesne’s Office of International Programs understands the challenges and opportunities of being an international student far away from home.
-We assist you at every step of the application and arrival process and support you during your time at Duquesne.
-Our Cultural Ambassadors (CA) are staff and student mentors who connect with you via e-mail, Facebook, and other social media as soon as you apply to Duquesne.
-CAs can help you become part of the Duquesne community even before you arrive!
+Duquesne’s Center for Global Engagement understands the challenges and opportunities of being an international student far away from home.
+We’ll assist you in every step of the application and arrival process and support you during your time at Duquesne.
+Our Cultural Ambassadors (CAs) are staff and student mentors who connect with you via email, Facebook, and other online platforms as soon as you apply to Duquesne.
+CAs can help you become part of the Duquesne community before you even arrive!

 Selection and admission

-We hope you will want to learn more about Duquesne—our campus, programs, and especially our students, faculty, and staff, whose spirit, energy, and dedication form the foundation for our welcoming and supportive community.
+We hope you’ll want to learn more about Duquesne, our campus, our programs, and especially our students, faculty, and staff whose spirit, energy, and dedication form the foundation for our welcoming and supportive community.